vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 14.7 MIDI rendering

-`PerformanceMidiRenderer` converts `PerformanceSequence` into `MidiSequence`.
+`renderMidiSequence` converts `PerformanceSequence` into `MidiSequence`.
 This is where target-specific choices happen:

 - channel assignment;
 - bank select style;